 A new mantra for Discovery naturalists

 Why do we live here?
 Our 63-page Goldbelt/Discovery course manual by this name describes a ground-breaking synthesis of natural and cultural history in 2013.
-Our semester class for highschool students was an early collaboration between Goldbelt Heritage Foundation, Discovery Southeast, and UAS.
+Our semester class for highschool students was an early collaboration between Goldbelt Heritage, Discovery Southeast, and UAS.

 Why did Áak’w Kwáan live here in the depths of the Little Ice Age?
 Why do we continue to live here in the age of Costco and electric cars?
 Why (and when) did Aangóon, isthmus town (thumbnail, right) become established on the spit enclosing Xunyéi, northwind tidal current (Mitchell Bay)?

 Since 2013, that guiding question, Why do we live here, underlies almost everything I do these days.
 For example, in June 2018, Steve Merli and I taught 2 complementary courses for teachers on local landforms, and on habitats and succession.
 Throughout, we kept bringing attentions back to the human connections to these classic natural history studies.
 So, not only what geologic forces created this place, or what biotic trends led to this unique forest or wetland habitat—-but who lived or foraged here, and why?